Trapped by Ukraine rebel assault, civilians stay under dead town

 Even that aid stopped during the final days of the siege.
 Even after the town fell last week, mines still buried in the roads meant it took several days for the Red Cross to deliver five trucks carrying food.
 The rebels brought hot porridge and tea.

-Around 700 people turned up in the center of town on Sunday to line up for humanitarian aid.
+Around 700 people turned up in the centre of town on Sunday to queue up for humanitarian aid.

-"A lot of people have left, only a third of population or maybe less are still here," said 25-year-old Tartan Kraynyaya, holding a Red Cross box with pasta and sardines.
+"A lot of people have left, only a third of population or maybe less are still here," said 25-year-old Tatiana Kraynyaya, holding a Red Cross box with pasta and sardines.

 (writing by Anton Zverev; editing by Peter Graff)